epfl-ada/ada-2024-project-supercoolteamname2024/README.md

 - Can we detect “power voters” (influential voters) and quantify their impact on RfA outcomes?
 What defines their influence, how to capture it?
 - Can we classify voters into different thematical subject regarding the articles they modified?
 Are the voting style of people classified in a given subject similar?
 Is there identifiable philosophical or ideological trends that influence voting behaviors in these groups?
 Interaction between groups of thematical interest , are they voting systematically in a opposite way or the same?
 - How does a candidate’s reputation and network position affect their probability of successful adminship, same question related to their mains subjects of interest?
 - How have community standards and expectations for adminship candidates evolved over time?
 Has there been a shift in voter tolerance levels?
 Did some of them became stricter or leaner?
+What are the dominant arguments in support or opposition of RfA candidates?
 Is there a different tolerance level when the person have the same subject of interest/category?
-- What are the dominant arguments in support or opposition of RfA candidates, did these arguments have changed from 2003 to 2013?
-Is there significant different outcomes whether the RfA is a candidacy or a nommination?
-- Can we look for banned users?
-Reasons of banning?
-Typical profil of a banned user?

 ## Additional Datasets